-That’s the vision of founder Shell Jones.
-As a mother of child with autism, she knows the rewards and challenges firsthand.
-In Michigan, there are more than 50,000 people with autism, the Michigan Autism Program notes – and this includes more than 19,600 school-age students, as of the most recently reported numbers.
+It’s all the vision of founder Shell Jones.
+As a metro Detroit mother of child with autism, she knows the rewards and challenges firsthand.
+After all, in Michigan, there are around 50,000 people with autism, the Michigan Autism Program notes – and this includes more than 19,600 school-age students, as of the most recently reported numbers.

 “We have a concentration of about 8,000 of those kids right here in Macomb, Oakland and Wayne counties,” Jones says.
 When she noticed a lack of appropriate activities for her child that encompassed the entire family, Jones set out to create a facility to do just that.